Non-negative curvature and torus actions: A General lower bound for the free rank

-\begin{proof} Let $T^l \subset T^{k}$ be the largest subtorus that acts almost freely, and suppose that $l< 2k - n$.
-Then $T^{k-l}\cong T^k/T^l$ acts on $X^{n-l} = X^{n}/T^{l}$, a closed Alexandrov space with the same lower curvature bound, and no circle subgroup of $T^{k-l}$ acts almost freely on $X^{n-l}$.
+Now $T^{k-l}\cong T^k/T^l$ acts on $X^{n-l} = X^{n}/T^{l}$, a closed Alexandrov space with the same lower curvature bound, and no circle subgroup of $T^{k-l}$ acts almost freely on $X^{n-l}$.
 By Lemma \ref{l:fixed_point}, there is a point $\bar{p}\in X^{n-l}$ fixed by $T^{k-l}$.
-A connected component of the inverse image in $X^{n}$ of this fixed point corresponds to an orbit of $T^{k}$ with isotropy subgroup isomorphic to $T^{k-l}$.
-So, there is an action of $T^{k-l}$ on the unit normal space of directions to this orbit, $\Sigma_{\bar{p}}$.
-Since $\Sigma_{\bar{p}}$ is itself a closed Alexandrov space of dimension $n-l-1$ with curvature bounded below by $1$, and since $l < 2k - n$, it follows that However, the Maximal Symmetry Rank Theorem for positively curved Alexandrov spaces in \cite{HS} states that for a rank $j$ torus-action on $X^m$, as is also true in the manifold case, $j\leq \lfloor (m+1)/2\rfloor$.
-But then,
+So, there is an action of $T^{k-l}$ on $\Sigma_{\bar{p}}$, the unit normal space of directions to this orbit, which is itself a closed Alexandrov space of dimension $n-l-1$ with curvature bounded below by $1$.
+The Maximal Symmetry Rank Theorem for positively curved Alexandrov spaces in \cite{HS} states that for a rank $j$ torus-action on $X^m$, as is also true in the manifold case, $j\leq \lfloor (m+1)/2\rfloor$.
+We then have

 a contradiction.
 Hence the bound holds. \end{proof}